AIID-Trend-Analysis-Project/AIID-Trend-Analysis/README.md

 | tay, search, google  | 3  |
 | ai, use, student  | 2  |

+Now, let's zoom in on clusters -1, 6, and 40, where the top 10 topic keywords offer a glimpse into the beating heart of AI discourse.
+BBC News, James Vincent, and Reuters are always contributing on AI trendy topics such as Tesla, AI Images, Face IDs, Chatgpt, social media content, and etcs.
+We gain invaluable insights into the most pressing trends shaping the AI industry today by reading their reports.

 ## Making It Relevant: Connecting With the Audience